 - Congenital heart disease

 - Septic shock

 Heart failure is a clinical syndrome caused by disease or other abnormal conditions in the body.
 Heart failure can be caused by factors originating from within the heart (i.e., intrinsic disease or pathology) or from external factors that place excessive demands upon the heart.
 Intrinsic disease includes conditions such as dilated cardiomyopathy and hypertrophic cardiomyopathy.
-External factors that can lead to heart failure include long-term, uncontrolled hypertension, increased stroke volume (volume load; arterial-venous shunts), hormonal disorders such as hyperthyroidism, and pregnancy.
+External factors that can lead to heart failure include long-term, uncontrolled hypertension, increased stroke volume (caused by increased blood volume or arterial-venous shunts), and hormonal disorders (e.g., hyperthyroidism, and pregnancy).